s7manth/tp/docs/UserGuide.md

 Assistant who can type fast, TAilor can get tedious contact management tasks done faster than traditional GUI apps!

 This application is designed for Teaching Assistants of normal modules in NUS School of Computing.
-As such, only normal module codes are supported (ie CS2103T, CS2101, MA1101R) and matriculation/student numbers must be in the NUS format of `A0123456X`.
+As such, only normal module codes are supported (ie CS2103T, CS2101, MA1101R) and matriculation / student numbers must be in the NUS format of `A0123456X`.

 DYOM modules are also not explicitly supported by this application.

 --------------------------------------------------------------------------------------------------------------------